 Revenue Recognition - The CCO's most significant source of revenue is from staff services, which is recognized based on agreements with partner organizations.
 The CCO typically receives staff services payments on a monthly basis.
-Advance payments are classified as deferred revenue on the statements of financial position and are recognized in the next fiscal year.
+Advance payments are classified as deferred revenue on the statements of financial position and are recognized in the fiscal period to which they relate.

 Revenue from the Jubilee Conference, which includes registration fees and sponsorships, as well as exhibitor fees, is recognized at the time of the event based on established rates.
 The majority of fees and sponsorships are received in advance of the conference.